unvestigate/bounce/doc/getting_started.md

 ## End

 Congratulations!
-You’ve reached the end of Bounce Quickstart Guide.
+You’ve reached the end of Bounce Getting Started guide.
 For further information about the project please visit https://github.com/irlanrobson/bounce.